 Abraham was in transition; he lost his house and got a divorce.
 With nothing to lose, he decided to start fresh.
 And start with something better.
 It was time to pursue the dream.

 He started by working on his finances.
 He enrolled in a workshop with EARN that taught ways to save and come out of debt.
 The EARN program offered a matched Independent Savings Account to start a business.
 In order to be able to qualify for the match, Abraham needed a business plan and a business counselor.
 The counselor referred him to the Renaissance Marin in 2011.

 Abraham took Renaissance’s “Como Empezar Tu Propio Negocio/Start and Grow Smart” class to work on his business plan and received one-on-one advising through the Renaissance-hosted SBDC to finalize his plan.
 His instructor, Fermin Alvarez, gave him an understanding of what it takes to open a business.
 And his business counselor Luis taught him Quickbooks, budget management, and inventory management.

 While starting his business, he continued to work 16 hour days: five nights a week at the restaurant and daytime doing maintenance for a hotel.
 That left him three-to-four afternoons to work on his electronics business.

-In 2014 Renaissance recognized Abraham with the Emerging Entrepreneur of Year Award.
-Abraham continues to stay involved with the Center by receiving ongoing consulting and participating in Renaissance’s events.
+In 2014, Renaissance recognized Abraham with the Emerging Entrepreneur of the Year Award.
+Abraham continued to stay involved with the Center by receiving ongoing consulting and participating in Renaissance’s events.

-His main inspiration is his son, who turns 18 in July.
-For the last three years, Johny worked alongside his father, and learned the technical skills and ropes of running a business.
-Johny will enroll in Pomona College in the fall of 2015 to study business and environmental science.
+His main inspiration is his son.
+For three years, Johny worked alongside his father and learned the technical skills and ropes of running a business.